Canadian Landmarks - 30 Famous Landmarks in Canada

 If you want to learn even more about this landmark, tour guides are available.
 Do note that the site is only accessible by car, so make sure you plan appropriate transport.

-- Amazing PEI Experience (widely acclaimed)
+- Amazing PEI Experience (often praised)

 Confederation Bridge, Borden-Carleton, Prince Edward Island